seq-lang/seq/README.md

 - Seq provides native k-mer types, e.g. a 20-mer is represented by `Kmer[20]` as above.
 - k-mers can be reverse-complemented with `~`.
-- Seq provides easy iteration over common formats like FASTQ (`fastq` above).
+- Seq provides easy iteration over common formats like FASTQ (`FASTQ` above).
 - Complex pipelines are easily expressible in Seq (via the `|>` syntax).
 - Seq can perform pipeline transformations to make genomic index lookups faster via `prefetch`.